 Meet the Teacher

 Musicologie Junior was created by Kay Barker.
 Kay studied developmental psychology and has more than 15 years experience working with toddlers and young music learners preparing them for a lifetime of musical exploration.
 Classes are led by Kay or one of her expert Junior teachers.

 Is Musicologie Junior different from other early childhood music programs?

 Yes, our toddler experience is different in a few key ways.
 First, it’s mixed age.
 Bringing a sixteen month old together with a three year old in the same class benefits both kids.
 The younger one gets to see good behavior modeled in someone other than an adult, and the older child learns how to nurture, share and participate in educating the others.
 Other programs don’t do this, not because it’s not the ideal learning experience, but because it’s a challenge to develop the curriculum and teacher training.
 Musicologie Junior was developed with this multi-age experience in mind with curriculum and teachers to match.

 Second, it’s hands on with real instruments.
 Each week has a different musical theme with an instrument to match.
 Kids get to see and touch and hear these instruments, and participate as they are able.
 We encourage a sense of exploration and fun with exposure to lots of instruments and music from many cultures and genres.

 Want to learn more specifcs about the research and history of early childhood music education?
 Read our article about the methods behind our toddler class >>

-We teach Musicologie Junior classes at all three of our studios in Grandview, Westerville and Dublin.
+We teach Musicologie Junior classes at all four of our studios in Grandview, Westerville, Dublin and Lewis Center.
 Each studio has a large community room with exciting instruments including a piano, an organ, an accordion, drums, percussion, toy pianos, violins, guitars, and more.